2024 Pacific typhoon season: Typhoon Shanshan

 On August 20, the JMA reported that a low-pressure area had formed near the Mariana Islands.
 At midnight on August 21, both the JMA and the JTWC upgraded the tropical depression, with the latter designating the system as 11W.
 Shortly after, the depression intensified into a tropical storm and was named Shanshan by the JMA due to low vertical wind shear and warm sea surface temperatures.
 A ragged eye-like feature appeared on satellite imagery, and on August 24, both the JMA and the JTWC upgraded it to a minimal typhoon.
 The JMA reported that Shanshan reached its peak intensity at 15:00 UTC on August 27, with 10-minute sustained winds of 95 kn and a central pressure of 935 hPa.
 Shanshan then turned northward and made landfall near Satsumasendai in Kagoshima Prefecture on August 29.
-It then turned eastward along the northern periphery of a subtropical high, quickly crossed the Seto Inland Sea, and made landfall over the northern tip of Shikoku on August 30.
+It then turned eastward along the northern periphery of a subtropical high, quickly crossed the Seto Inland Sea, and made landfall over Ehime Prefecture in northern Shikoku on August 30.
 Shanshan's circulation later diminished as its LLCC became disorganized.
 However, convection slightly increased after six hours as Shanshan's circulation moved back over open water and began moving east-southeastward, causing to regenerate back to a depression.
 The JMA continued to monitor the system until it dissipated at 18:00 UTC that day.

 The JMA issued special weather warnings for Kagoshima Prefecture, marking the first such emergency alert since Typhoon Nanmadol in 2022.
 Shanshan caused six fatalities and damaged hundreds of structures throughout Japan.
 In response to the severe weather, evacuation orders were issued for 996,299 people in Miyazaki Prefecture and 982,273 people in Kagoshima Prefecture.